Tsulukidze/clinical-trial-pipeline/README.md

 ### Dataset choice

-I use **Option 4: the ClinicalTrials.gov API v2** as the primary source (the "advanced" option, chosen to show API integration: pagination, retries, timeouts).
-The pipeline also ingests **Kaggle CSV exports (Options 1–3)** and **external SQL databases**, so all three source types from the functional requirements are covered by one architecture: every source produces the same stream of records, and the rest of the pipeline does not care where data came from.
+I use the ClinicalTrials.gov API v2** as the primary source.
+The pipeline also ingests **Kaggle CSV exports ** and **external SQL databases**, so multiple source types from the functional requirements are covered by one architecture: every source produces the same stream of records, and the rest of the pipeline does not care where data came from.